Bitcoin-ABC/bitcoin-abc/apps/examples/README.md

 ## Questions?

-If you have any questions regarding these examples please feel free to reach out to the development team via the [eCash Development Telegram](https://t.me/eCashDevelopment).
+If you have any questions regarding these examples please feel free to reach out to the development team via the [eCash Builders Telegram](https://t.me/eCashBuilders).